Xon77/Live4Life/README.md

 It might work for Linux and Windows platforms after solving some issues.
 Several years ago, I succeeded to make it work on Linux: I remember I had to change and limit `numWireBufs` to some values, like 800, in the file `1_Init Buffer Synths`.
 Since then, there may probably be other errors on Linux.
-For Windows, I cannot also help, since currently I do not have a simple access to both of them.
+For Windows, I do not know, since currently I do not have a simple access to both of them.
 Let me know.
 I might maybe help.

 ## Requirements